rodrigogomesrc/CrawlerStats/README.md

 #### About

-This collections of codes contain a crawler, a tool to copy articles from the wikipedia using webscraping, and a tool for analize its contents, extracting some stats about the text.
-Those stats at the present moment are onnly very basic.
-They only count the words and characters as well as their frequency on the text.
+This project consists of a tool to crawl a page, extract their links, extract the content of each link and analyse the texts obtained.
+Only some basic stats are made from the obtained text at the present momen.
+It is counted the words and characters as well as their frequency on the text.
 Later on I intend to use those tools to implement more deep analyses and statistcs.

 ### How it works